FerrumTheElement/BazzarBot/README.md

-# BazzarBot
+# TachiBot
-Simple bot that tracks prices of items in the bazzar using a discord bot using the skyblock api.
+Simple bot that tracks prices of items in the bazzar using a discord bot using the skyblock api for hypixel skyblock.
 Just created this for fun ngl.